This below is a continuation of our adoption journey, Part 1…

 June 26, 2008

 Today we received a call letting us know that H2H has an available situation in which they want to profile our family!
 That was quick!
-We were used to the idea of a wait, but this was much faster than we ever imagined!
+We were used to the idea of a wait, so this was much faster than we ever imagined!

 Private agencies are different from Agency A in that you have more options as an adoptive family.
 At Agency A, a birth mom receives all of your info first and if they like you, she picks you.
 Turning down a baby then is very much discouraged since it could be a long time to get picked again.
 There is definitely an underlying feeling of “count-your-blessings” if you are selected by a birth mom.

 So today we received that first call.
-They wanted to show us a birth mom’s profile, all her medical history, birthfather’s medicals, extended families info, baby gender, hobbies, education, delivery location, photos (if they have any), etc. Then we decide whether or not that birthmother can see our profile.
+The adoption agency wanted to show us a birth mom’s profile, all her medical history, birthfather’s medicals, extended families info, baby gender, hobbies, education, delivery location, photos (if they have any), etc. Then we decide whether or not that birthmother can see our profile.
 The agency said they will only profile three families to a birth mom at a time so as to not overwhelm her.
 Then if she does not like any of them, they profile another three.
 Of course, with butterflies in our stomachs, we agreed to have our profile shown.
 The showing won’t be until Monday, since that is when the birth mom was available to meet at the office.
 We are nervous!

 Of course, showing our profile doesn’t mean anything solid.
 We all realize we can’t get too emotionally involved yet, but it’s another step in the process of adoption that will eventually bring us our baby.
 It’s nice to feel like we are making forward progress.
 But here’s to hoping….